Keeping the Weight Off with Intuitive Eating Habits

 Over time, subjected to daily stress and outside pressures, it becomes more and more difficult to follow restrictions and abide by all of the rules all of the time; below we'll talk about how our weight loss meal plans and how mindful eating habits play into that.

 Diets are focused on outcomes: the number on the scale, the pant size, the blood test results.
-Setting and meeting goals are useful and effective strategies when it comes to weight loss, however, focusing on these solely is a 2-dimensional approach.
+Setting healthy habits and meeting goals are effective strategies when it comes to weight loss.
+However, focusing on these solely is a 2-dimensional approach.

 In fact, let's scrap the word "diet" right now and replace it simply with "eating".
 Seeing food as food, not assigning it a moral value, and not focusing all of your emotional efforts on restriction will be the first step in reestablishing food normalcy and learning to love and respect your body no matter how close you are to your goals.

 Are you thinking about food all of the time?
 Do you worry about the foods you just ate?
 Do you use terms such as "can/can't", "should/shouldn't" or "good/bad" to describe what goes into your mouth?

 Conventional diet culture will have us believe that food and exercise are rewards and punishments; that we "deserve" ice cream because we bought kale; that we should ignore our body's natural signals.
 If this is you, you’re dieting.

 As part of a well-rounded approach that considers the whole person, we should all be practicing mindful eating instead.
 Mindful eating is designed to supplement calorie counting and exercise with effective behavioral changes that are sustainable over the long term, and targets behaviors to elicit natural changes that don't rely on unhealthy practices.
 As a mindful eater, you will learn to accept your mistakes graciously and move past them quickly; there will be times when you'll forget to or simply not want to eat mindfully and being able to consider this part of the learning process will be critical to success.